Discovery Garden

 June 2021

-- NSW Department of Planning and Environment presents the project guidelines to Council.
+• Department of Planning, Housing and Infrastructure presents the project guidelines to Council.

 May 2021

-- NSW Department of Planning and Environment appoints Moir Landscape Architects as the landscape architect for the discovery garden project.
+• Department of Planning, Housing and Infrastructure appoints Moir Landscape Architects as the landscape architect for the Discovery Garden Project.

 March 2021

-- NSW Department of Planning and Environment advises Council they are successful in their grant application.
+• Department of Planning, Housing and Infrastructure advises Council they are successful in their grant application.

 November 2020

-- Council submits its application for a discovery garden to the NSW Department of Planning and Environment 's Everyone Can Play grant funding program.
+• Council submits its application for a Discovery Garden to the Department of Planning, Housing and Infrastructure's Everyone Can Play grant funding program.

 More information